legumeinfo/datastore-specifications/Genus/species/expression/workflow_guide.md

 The first step in generating an expression dataset for the datastore is to obtain a metadata table.
-This can be conveniently acheived with nextflow's fetchngs pipeline as so:
+This can be conveniently achieved with nextflow's fetchngs pipeline as so:

 ```
 nextflow run nf-core/fetchngs -r 1.12.0 --input SRR_ids.tsv --outdir fetchngs_out -profile singularity --download_method sratools --nf_core_pipeline rnaseq